Authorised IT Filing Platform by Indian Income Tax DepartmentGoogle Logo 4.8 ★★★★★ Excellence since 2016

 2. Current Scenario

-• The number of persons who are filing ITR 4 and ITR 3 are drastically decreasing year by year.
+• The number of people filing ITR 4 and ITR 3 is dramatically reducing year after year.

-• A significant portion of salaried employees, self-employed professionals, and small business owners do not file taxes.
+• A large number of paid employees, self-employed professionals, and small business owners do not submit taxes.

 3. Reasons for lower tax filing in India